10 Best Places to See Fall Foliage in Vermont

 8. Burlington & The Burlington Bike Path

-If you plan to visit Vermont, a stop in the city of Burlington on the shores of Lake Champlain is a must, even if it’s just for an afternoon.
+If you plan to visit Vermont, I think a stop in the city of Burlington on the shores of Lake Champlain is a must, even if it’s just for an afternoon.
 This vibrant town is home to the University of Vermont and the bustling pedestrian-only Church Street lined with shops and street vendors.
-Spend a few hours wandering around the cobblestone streets and treat yourself to a Ben & Jerry’s ice cream.
+It’s worth spending a few hours wandering around the cobblestone streets and treating yourself to a Ben & Jerry’s ice cream.

-If you have a little longer to explore, the Burlington Bike Path meanders along Burlington’s waterfront and is an incredible way to see the fall colors along the lake as well as the changing foliage across the lake in New York.
+If you have a little longer to explore, I love biking the Burlington Bike Path which meanders along the waterfront.
+The fall foliage is gorgeous, and I think it’s so cool that you can see all the way across the lake into New York!
 The Burlington Bike Path extends 14 miles (one-way) north to the Colchester Causeway, which is a thin strip of land that is flanked on both sides by Lake Champlain.

 Burlington Bike Path // Plan your Vermont Fall Foliage road trip with our guide on where see the best fall colors including scenic leaf-peeping drives and more.